jonassteinberg1/dsa/lc.md

       - had gippity create me an augmenting problem; it came up with one that was a classic LCA problem but given targets may or may not exist
     - next step is to have it give me another problem
+    - 11/092025
+      - had gippity give me another problem: "at least two targets", but was unable to solve and still feel I have many definitions it uses to define tree recursion solution features to understand
   - D+7: 11/11/2025

   notes: